mih/datalad-tutorial-binder/README.md

 ## What is this?

-This repository contains the Binder setup reuiqred for running Jupyter Notebooks that use DataLad.
+This repository contains the Binder setup required for running Jupyter Notebooks that use DataLad.
 The repository was imported from [here](https://github.com/marianne-aspbury/openmr2021-dataviz-workshop-python), and further updates were then implemented: